grantsrb/blotching/readme.md

         if false, the augmentations will be added to the existing dataset.

-    "star": bool
-        if true, will use model to sample new data that is selected for correctness and brevity
+    "star_loops": int
+        if greater than 0, will use the model to collect new samples for the training data.
+STaR samples are only kept when the final answer is correct and the total answer is shorter than the original.
+The value of `star_loops` indicates the number of bootstrap loops to perform after each epoch.
+Each loop attempts to collect `val_batch_size` newly sampled problems

     "pre_epochs": int
-        the number of epochs to wait before sampling new data "n_runner_procs": int
+        the number of epochs to wait before sampling new data
-        the number of parallel processes to use for collecting new data using the model
-    "collection_size": int
-        the number of new samples to attempt when collecting new data.

     "max_val_loops": int
         enforces a limit on the number of validation iterations.
 This